zelal-Eizaldeen/DLH-Project-Reproduce-HurtfulWords/README.md

 2. We evaluated performance gaps across different definitions of fairness on several downstream clinical prediction tasks, including the detection of acute and chronic conditions.

-To reproduce the first one, follow steps 5 and 6 as given below:
+To reproduce the first point, follow steps 5 and 6 as given below:

 **Step 5: Filtering and Tokenizing notes**